bcdanielvega/Sanity-Next.js-App/README.md

 3. put site up on Vercel
 4. Incorporate Genres into Albums and Artists
 5. Create pages for genres
 6. Can you rename AlbumReviews to just Albums?
+Yes, but don't break things.
 7. Create a footer
 8. Revist style